-T 7 Streamlining the access to services by creating a single point of contact would be beneficial for patients and reduce the length and impact of delays.
+1 Streamlining the access to services by creating a single point of contact would be beneficial for patients and reduce the length and impact of delays.
 To ensure that the wellbeing of carers is included in the patients care planning and monitoring and that their voices are heard, in line with Trust Policy.
 A carer's link role to be introduced in the Crisis Resolution Home Treatment Team, and guidance for care planning to be developed.
 Patients cared for under Care Programme Approach (CPA) need to have an allocated care co-ordinator to reflect the importance of this crucial role in aiding communication, collaboration, and Any patient requiring care under CPA to be discussed by a Multi-Disciplinary Team (MDT) and a care co-ordinator allocated as appropriate. oversight of care.
 As we move from CPA to Community Care Planning, allocations to Lead Professionals to be made in the Team MDT and care reviewed accordingly.
 Standard Operating Procedures to be updated to reflect future referral and allocation methods post-CPA.
 External providers and agencies must notify Solent NHS Trust promptly of a child death, so services are able to support families.
 The service is working with partners to improve links so that Solent NHS Trust are notified earlier, enabling us to: Child and Family Services Determine the Cause of Death Rapidly identify any actions that needs to be undertaken to potentially safeguard other children.
 Provide support to the family and friends of the patient.
 Adult Services Portsmouth A review of completed Structured Judgement Tools in the service pulled together shared learning into an Action Plan of improvements.
 Training has been provided on the completion of SJTs which includes examples to highlight best practice.
 Work has been carried out to build on engagement with the families of patients within the learning process.
-Adult Services Southampton Two separate Structured Judgement Tool reviews into end of life care outlined the complexity of having difficult conversations with patients and their families, the importance.
-Staff are receiving training on handling difficult conversations sensitively and documenting the outcomes clearly.
-Advanced Anticipatory Care Plans and DNACPR's need to be accessible to all care providers when responding to an incident.
+Adult Services Two separate Structured Judgement Tool reviews into end of life care outlined the complexity of having difficult conversations with patients and their Staff are receiving training on handling difficult conversations sensitively and documenting the outcomes clearly.
+Advanced Anticipatory Care Plans and Southampton families, the importance.
+DNACPR's need to be accessible to all care providers when responding to an incident.

-A review into the death of a patient who A working group has developed a was only engaging with Mental Health springboard (landing page) on SystmOne Services sporadically highlighted the (the patient electronic records system) to Truct wide value of the Multi-Agency Risk capture MARM information including Trust wide Management (MARM) process. details of meetings and actions.
+A review into the death of a patient who A working group has developed a Trust wide was only engaging with Mental Health Services sporadically highlighted the value of the Multi-Agency Risk Management (MARM) process. springboard (landing page) on SystmOne (the patient electronic records system) to capture MARM information including details of meetings and actions.
 The Safeguarding Team are reviewing the referral process to streamline it for users.